robpomeroy/BrightOS/docs/Features.md

 provide truly unsupervised category-based protection for users.
 Allow-/block-listing is an option, but that requires a lot of maintenance.
 Suggestions for improvement in this area are welcome.

+## Web browsing

+Firefox (if `firefox_install` is enabled in `config.yml`) is installed with a sane set of privacy-/security-preserving parameters.
+Review the policy file at `role\gui-packages\templates\firefox.policies.json.j2` for details.